 1. Global Rescue Membership

-Global Rescue offers arguably the most popular rescue memberships on the high-altitude and trekking scene.
+Global Rescue offers arguably the most popular and best-value rescue memberships on the high-altitude and trekking scene.
 There's a reason why most of the major expedition companies and travel agents in Nepal recommend this plan to their clients.

 As part of their Travel Services membership, they provide coverage for: